Lessons from loadshedding: 12 strategies to help you save electricity

 5. Delicious dinners are pasta-ble!

 Pasta is quick, filling and always a great idea.
 One TASTE follower mentioned that they make pasta in 15 minutes by stirring the sauce into hot pasta rather than heating it.
-We recently shared a cacio e pepe recipe that’s ready in just 5 minutes.
+We recently shared a cacio e pepe recipe that's ready in just 5 minutes.
 Plus, pasta is a standard pantry staple in most homes.
-So if you’ve forgotten to prep dinner and need to make something quick before the power is off, pasta is there to save the day.
+So, if you've forgotten to prep dinner and need to make something quick, pasta is there to save the day.

 recipes using canned tuna